Coffee-Nerd/utilprint/README.md

 **License**

 UtilPrint is licensed under the MIT License.
 Have fun using or modifying it!
+If you want to credit me, that would be great!